20steps/collmex-bundle/README.md

 ## Usage

-* Get reference to the Collmex service either by adding @twentysteps_collmex.service as a dependency in some other service or by  explicitely getting the service from the container during runtime e.g. by calling $this->get('twentysteps_collmex.service') in the action of a controller.
+* Get reference to the Collmex service either by adding @twentysteps_collmex.service as a dependency in your service or by  explicitely getting the service from the container during runtime e.g. by calling $this->get('twentysteps_collmex.service') in the action of your controller.
 * Call any public function provided by Services/CollmexService.php e.g. getCustomerCount() to get the number of customers listed in Collmex.

 ## Version